Neural-Image/ivry_cli/README.md

 project-x init_app --project_name {project name} --mode {your app mode} #example: project-x init_app --project_name colab_test --mode model
 ```

+Your project folder should generated, and you can find predict.py in it.
+Next step is to edit predict.py based on your workflow or model.

 ## Upload your app
 `TODO: add cd to dir version`
 After you finish editing 'predict.py' in your project, you can upload your app to our website: